bjornbm/dimensional-dk-experimental/slides.md

 approximateValue :: Floating a => ExactPi -> a
 ```

-> Provides an exact representation of positive rational multiples of integer powers of pi
+> - Provides an exact representation of positive rational multiples of integer powers of pi
-> Provides `Num`, `Fractional`, `Floating` instances which fall back to `Approximate` where necessary
+> - Provides `Num`, `Fractional`, `Floating` instances which fall back to `Approximate` where necessary
-> Non-zero such numbers form a group under multiplication
+> - Non-zero such numbers form a group under multiplication
-> All exactly defined units we have encountered in practice have an exact representation
+> - All exactly defined units we have encountered in practice have an exact representation
-> Universal type of `Approximate` defers computations with `pi` until after the desired result type
+> - Universal type of `Approximate` defers computations with `pi`, `+`, etc. until after the desired result type
     has been selected.

 ## igrf-dimensional-dk